 \section{Introduction}

 Technology advancement has made it easy to record simultaneously a large number of stochastic processes of interest over a relatively long period of time where the underlying data generating mechanisms of the processes are likely to evolve over the long observation time span.
-As a result both high dimensional time series analysis (\cite{wei2018multivariate}) and non-stationary time series analysis (\cite{dahlhaus2012locally}) have undergone unprecedented developments over the last two decades.
-This paper focuses on the following evolutionary linear factor model for a multivariate non-stationary time series:
+As a result both high dimensional time series analysis (\cite{wei2018multivariate}) and locally stationary time series analysis (\cite{dahlhaus2012locally}) have undergone unprecedented developments over the last two decades.
+This paper focuses on the following evolutionary linear factor model for a multivariate locally stationary time series: